dotnet/android/README.md

 ===============

 `Android for .NET` provides open-source bindings of the Android SDK and tooling for use with .NET managed languages such as C#.
-This repository is also home to the legacy `Xamarin.Android` product.
+This repository is also home to the classic `Xamarin.Android` product.

 # Build Status